hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_migrate_create.rst

 ::

-      --from-server                 take pg_dump of schema and Hasura metadata from the server. use ``--schema`` flag to give schemas (default: public)
-  -h, --help                        help for create
+      --from-server                 get SQL statements and Hasura metadata from the server -h, --help                        help for create
-      --metadata-from-file string   path to a hasura metadata file to be used for up actions --metadata-from-server        take metadata from the server and write it as an up migration file --schema string               name of Postgres schema to export as a migration. provide multiple schemas with a comma separated list e.g. ``--schema public,user``
-      --sql-from-file string        path to an SQL file which contains the SQL statements --sql-from-server             take pg_dump from the server and save it as a migration. use ``--schema`` flag to give schemas (default: public)
+      --metadata-from-file string   path to a hasura metadata file to be used for up actions --metadata-from-server        take metadata from the server and write it as an up migration file --schema stringArray          name of Postgres schema to export as a migration (default [public]) --sql-from-file string        path to an SQL file which contains the SQL statements --sql-from-server             take pg_dump from the server and save it as a migration

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~